Seven066/asdqwe/README.md

 ## How build
 Download [Photon SDK libraries](https://www.photonengine.com/en-US/sdks#realtime-cpp) for you'r operation system

-Extracte thePhoton SDK archive /network directory.
+Extracte the Photon SDK archive to /network directory.
 You would fix /network/CMakeLists.txt file if you get linker error with Photon libraries

 Build using CMake